mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 ### Step 1: Create a Mattermost App in Azure

-1. Sign into [the Azure portal](https://portal.azure.com) using an admin Azure account.
+1. Sign in to [the Azure portal](https://portal.azure.com) using an admin Azure account.
 2. Navigate to [App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
 3. Select **New registration** at the top of the page.